temenostech/temenos-platform-documentation/docfx_project/home/techguides/t24-development.md

  - Temenos Sandbox(cloud)
  - Tortoise Git(locally)  - download from [here](https://tortoisegit.org/download/ "Tortoise")

-A development package (containing Design Studio, T24 libraries and TAFJ) is provided by Temenos MarketPlace and it is pre-configured in order to be able to introspect T24 application hosted in MarketPlace Could Infrastructure.
+A development package (containing Design Studio, T24 libraries and TAFJ) is provided by Temenos  and it is pre-configured in order to be able to introspect T24 application hosted in Temenos Could Development Dev-X.
 This package is adapted according to the T24 version of your sandbox and it is provided as a .zip file.
 After extracting it in your local machine to any location, the bellow folders and files should exist:
 ![dev package](./images/dev-package.png)
 The development package is pre-configured to be extracted in _C:\TemenosDev_ path.
 If the package is extracted in another path(Your_DEV_Path), make sure you make the bellow changes to the development package: